lendunistus/wiiuvcextract-guide/index.md

 </p>

 Also make sure that your SD card is formatted as FAT32.
-If it is not use one of these tools to do so:
+If it is not, use one of these tools to do so:

 Windows - [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm)